How Secure Is Your Data When You Use California Biometrics Fingerprinting Services

 Security becomes personal when it involves your fingerprint.
 You cannot change a fingerprint the way you change an email password.
 It stays with you forever.
 So, when you schedule a fingerprinting appointment, the real question isn't just about how long the process takes or which documents you need to bring.
 The deeper question is simple.
 Is my personal data protected?

 Every day in California, thousands of individuals undergo background screening for work, licensing, school enrollment, volunteer roles, firearm clearance, federal contracting, and immigration-related procedures.
-Many of those people shared the same thought you might have now.
+Many of those people share the same thought you might have now.
 Who receives the fingerprint records?
 How long are they kept?
-How sensitive are the systems
+How sensitive are the systems?

 How Your Fingerprints Move Through the Process